HugoEklund/PortfolioWeb/README.md

-This project is a fullstack web application built with React.js and hosted on my Asustor NAS - running ADM - as an Apache HTTP server, serving as a personal portfolio, designed to showcase my skills and some of the projects I've worked on.
+This project is a fullstack web application built with React.js and hosted on an Asustor NAS - running ADM - as an Apache HTTP server.
+It aims to serve as a personal portfolio, designed to showcase my skills and some of the projects I've worked on.

 The deployment pipeline is engineered for an efficient and rapid CI/CD (Continuous Integration/Continuous Deployment) workflow.
 When new versions are pushed to the GitHub repository, a Webhook triggers a GET request to a specific port on the NAS.